hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 3. Write an optional **Description** that tells other users about the purpose of the variable set and what it contains.

 4. Choose a variable set scope:
-   - **Apply to all workspaces in this organization:** Terraform Cloud will automatically apply this variable set to all existing and future workspaces.
+   - **Apply to all workspaces in this organization:** Terraform Cloud will automatically apply this global variable set to all existing and future workspaces.
    - **Apply to specific workspaces:** Use the text field to search for and select one or more workspaces where Terraform Cloud should apply this variable set.

-5. Add one or more variables: Click **"+ Add variable**, choose a variable category (Terraform or environment), optionally mark the variable as [sensitive](#variable-values-and-format), enter a variable name, value, and optional description, and click **Save variable**.
+5. Add one or more variables: Click **+ Add variable**, choose a variable category (Terraform or Environment), optionally mark the variable as [sensitive](#sensitive-values), and enter a variable name, value, and optional description, and click **Save variable**.

-    Refer to [setting variables](#variable-values-and-format) for details about variable limits, allowable values, and formatting.
+    Refer to [variable values and format](#variable-values-and-format) for variable limits, allowable values, and formatting.

     ~> **Warning:** Be careful when duplicating existing variables.
-Terraform Cloud will not create this variable set if you selected **Apply to all workspaces in this organization** and you add one or more variables with the same key as other organization-wide variable sets.
+Terraform Cloud will not create this variable set if you selected **Apply to all workspaces in this organization** and you add one or more variables with the same key as other global variable sets.

 6. Click **Create variable set.** Terraform Cloud adds the new variable set to any specified workspaces and displays it on the **Variable Sets** page.